 - carbon monoxide poisoning

-For some people there are no obvious reason for developing AF and this is called 'lone' AF.
+Sometimes, there is no obvious reason for developing AF - this is called 'lone' AF.

 - tiredness / lethargy